 VIII.
 Content Marketing for Lead Nurturing

 In the Awareness stage, leads are new to your platform.
 They are not yet sure if they really need your product/services.
 They haven’t yet subscribed to your blog or for your newsletters.
 After spending some time on your website and reading your content, they subscribe.
-But they are still not ready to buy.
-What follows next is educational content- content that will help these leads know more about the industry, the benefits, the various problem statements and their solutions, various resources, and likes of the same.
-Some content examples are: The next stage is Consideration.
-In this stage, your leads have moved one step ahead.
-They are now aware of the problems.
-Simultaneously, they are also aware that there are many solutions available.
-At this stage, they are considering possible solutions that will suit them.
+But they are still not ready to buy or doesn’t show characteristics of interest.
+That’s why you need to excel at lead nurturing to create strong presence.
+What follows next is educational content- relevant content that will help these leads know more about the industry, the benefits, the various problem statements and their solutions, various resources, and likes of the same.
+Some content examples are:

 - Analyst reports